hmc-cs111-fall2016/piconot/evaluation.md

 1. Now you have to add a comma between the states and wrap the state definitions in `Program ( ... )`.

+1. Commas in a command have been replaced by tildes, because Scala will not let us define a method called `,`.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**